mpavlou/samplesizedev/README.md

 - number of predictor variables

-to calculate the sample size required to achieve a target calibration slope (S) or Mean Absolute Prediction Error (MAPE), on average.
+to calculate the sample size required to achieve a target expected calibration slope (S) or Mean Absolute Prediction Error (MAPE), on average.

 There is functionality for analogous calculations